 Projects

-In the CRID-project (Contractile Reserve in Dyssynchrony) we aim to better identify patients who will benefit from so-called cardiac resynchronization therapy.
-These patients have problems with electrical activation of the heart muscle so that some regions of the muscle are electrically activated later than other regions (dyssynchrony).
-This can be corrected by implanting a pacemaker with electrodes placed in different regions.
+In the project «Non-Invasive Method for Evaluation of Cardiac Resynchronization Therapy (NIME-CRT )» the main aim is to investigate the ability of a simple non-invasive method to evaluate the response cardiac rescynchronization therapy (CRT).
+Patients who receive CRT have problems with electrical activation of the heart muscle so that some regions of the muscle are electrically activated later than other regions (dyssynchrony).
+This can be corrected by implanting a pacemaker with electrodes placed in different regions, i.e. CRT.
 The pacemaker sends an electrical pulse to these electrodes, ensuring that the regions are activated simultaneously.
 However, about a third of the patients who receive this treatment do not get better.
-We aim to use newly developed imaging technologies to better characterize the patients who can benefit from this treatment.
+Better methods to evaluate the acute effect of CRT during implantation may aid to locate the optimal pacing sites and pacemaker settings to improve response.
+It may further be useful during the regular controls of the pacemaker where the effect of CRT on cardiac function can be evaluated with this new method.

 Estimation of left ventricular filling pressure